Calabi-Yau completions and orbifold equivalences: Abstract

 \section{Abstract}

 Calabi-Yau algebras are particularly symmetric differential graded algebras.
 There is a construction called `Calabi-Yau completion' \cite{Keller11} which produces a canonical Calabi-Yau algebra from any homologically smooth dg algebra.
 Homologically smooth dg algebras also form a 2-category to which the construction of `equivariant completion' of \cite{cr1210.6363} can be applied.
-In this theory two objects are called `orbifold equivalent' if there is a 1-morphism with invertible quantum dimensions between them.
+In this theory two objects are called `orbifold equivalent' if there is a 1-morphism~$X$ with invertible quantum dimensions between them.
 Any such relation entails a whole family of equivalences between categories.

-We show that Calabi-Yau completion and equivariant completion are compatible.
-More precisely, we prove that any orbifold equivalence between two homologically smooth and proper dg algebras lifts to an orbifold equivalence between their Calabi-Yau completions.
-As a corollary we obtain orbifold equivalences between Ginzburg algebras of Dynkin quivers.
+We show that an orbifold equivalence between two homologically smooth and proper dg algebras lifts to an orbifold equivalence between their Calabi-Yau completions under certain conditions on~$X$.